Spend a couple of minutes analysing the task.

 The same task but as a discussion essay

 Being able to speak a foreign language is an advantage these days.
 Some people think that children should start learning a foreign language at primary school, while others think that children should begin in secondary school.
 Discuss both these views and give your own opinion.

 In this case, the task is asking you to discuss both sides.
 So now you will not focus on advantages and disadvantages but more about why people hold these views and you also must give your opinion on which side you agree with.
 If you just wrote about the advantages and the disadvantages here you would lose marks in task response.

 You should include analysing the question in your planning time.
-I recommend 10 minutes to plan an IELTS essay.
-You need to analyse the question, think of the correct structure, think of ideas, paraphrase the question…this will take time and a well-planned essay will be a good essay.
+I recommend ten minutes to plan an IELTS essay.
+You need to analyse the question, think of the correct structure, think of ideas, paraphrase the question.
+This will take time and a well-planned essay will be a good essay.
 Never just go straight into writing.
 Plan it out.